wkhere/eastar/README.md

 This version aims to be as generic as possible, abstracting away the graph info and the heuristic distance - you provide both as funtions.

-If you'd like, you can also think of it as the *star of Ea* - if you are a fan of LeGuin or Tolkien writings ;)
+If you like some references to the literature, you can think of it as the *star of Ea*.